Happyr/developer.happyr.com/_posts/2019-12-29-aws-lambda-image-optimization-with-serverless.md

 {% endhighlight %}

-### ImageMagic
+### ImageMagic issues on Lambda nodejs10 and nodejs12

-On the Node8 Lambda runtime Amazon included ImageMagic, but that is not true for Node10 and later.
+On the nodejs8 Lambda runtime Amazon included ImageMagic, but that is not true for nodejs10 and later.
 So we need to provide an extra layer to our Lambda.
 (Using a "layer" is the AWS way to add libraries to your runtime).
 I found [this Gitbub repository](https://github.com/serverlesspub/imagemagick-aws-lambda-2) which provides [a layer you can easily deploy](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:145266761615:applications~image-magick-lambda-layer).